-At the moment, Deskew is a command line tool for Windows, Linux, and Mac.
-Based on the user feedback and my own usage, I’d say it works quite well 🙂 On occasion, I think about stuff like: GUI for Deskew, Deskew app for Android, Deskew web app, and even Deskew Photoshop plugin!
+Deskew is a command line tool for Windows, Linux, and macOS.
+Simple GUI frontend also exists.
+Based on the user feedback and my own usage, I'd say it works quite well 🙂 On occasion, I think about stuff like: Deskew web app, GPU deskewing, Deskew app for Android, and even Deskew Photoshop plugin!

 All Posts About Deskew

 - Deskew CLI Tool v1.30 Released Posted on: June 19, 2019

 - GUI Frontend for Deskew Posted on: December 4, 2018

 - Deskew Tool v1.25 Released Posted on: May 23, 2018

 - Deskew Tool v1.20 Released Posted on: November 29, 2016